Biswa-source45/Multiple-Bulk-Email-Sender/README.md

 ## 📂 Exe file

-- The exe file i have built is insied the dist zip file unzip it to check it out
+- The exe file i have built is inside the dist zip file unzip it to check it out

 ---